Primary Advisor/Dissertation Chair

 Higher Education Marketing, Content Marketing, Social Media in Higher Education, Enrollment Strategies

 Getty, JacQueline M., "Making Content Count: How Content Marketing Can Impact Colleges' Recruitment of Undergraduate Students" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 183.